Scroll Top

 Norwegian is also one of the working languages of the Nordic Council.

 Modern Norwegian shows strong influences of its neighbouring languages.
-In older times, it was impacted by the Low German language and later by Swedish, but from the Middle Ages until the breakup of the Kalman Union in 1524, it was dominated by Danish influences.
+In older times, it was impacted by the Low German language and later by Swedish, but from the Middle Ages until the breakup of the Kalmar Union in 1524, it was dominated by Danish influences.

 The three Nordic languages – Norwegian, Swedish, and Danish – are very close and similar.
 This can be attributed to the many changes in borders between the countries throughout the Scandinavian history.